JARA99/Skin_Recolorizer_for_Vital/README.md

 For changing a color, just click over it, and it will pop a color selector for you.
 From there, you can change the colors as you wish.

+Also, when you put the mouse over a color, it will change to the original skin color, that way you can compare the changes (if you haven't changed the color, nothing will happen).

 When you are done, you can save the new theme with the `save` button.
 And that's all!

 ### Configuration